CezarAWA/Public-View-Repo/Python Exercises/Python Exercises.md

-This file was created to keep and show all the Python exercises done through my postgraduate course.
+This file was created to keep and show all the Python exercises done throughout my postgraduate course.